aubrijesh/Routerjs/README.md

 	Router.push();
   });
   ```
-  Animations combination you can use are:
+  Animations that you can try:

   ```
 	{